mark-watson/Java-AI-Book/manuscript/search.md

 When we specify a search space using node representation, search operators can move the reference point down to any child node or up to the parent node.
 For search spaces that are represented implicitly, search operators are also responsible for determining legal child nodes, if any, from the reference point.

-Note that I use different libraries for the maze and graph search examples.
+Note that I created different libraries for the maze and graph search examples.

 ## Finding Paths in Mazes

-The example program used in this section is **MazeSearch.java** in the directory **src/main/java/search/maze** and I assume that you have cloned the GitHub repository for this book.
-[Figure showing UML Diagram for Search Classes](#search-uml) shows an overview of the maze search classes: depth-first and breadth-first search.
+The example program used in this section is **MazeSearch.java** in the directory **search/src/main/java/search/maze** and I assume that you have cloned the [GitHub repository for this book](https://github.com/mark-watson/Java-AI-Book-Code).
+The figure [UML Diagram for Search Classes](#search-uml) shows an overview of the maze search strategies: depth-first and breadth-first search.
 The abstract base class **AbstractSearchEngine** contains common code and data that is required by both the classes **DepthFirstSearch** and **BreadthFirstSearch**.
 The class **Maze** is used to record the data for a two-dimensional maze, including which grid locations contain walls or obstacles.
 The class **Maze** defines three static short integer values used to indicate obstacles, the starting location, and the ending location.

 {#search-uml}
 ![UML Diagram for Search Classes](images/search_uml.png)

 The Java class **Maze** defines the search space.
 This class allocates a two-dimensional array of short integers to represent the state of any grid location in the maze.
 Whenever we need to store a pair of integers, we will use an instance of the standard Java class **java.awt.Dimension**, which has two integer data components: width and height.
-Whenever we need to store an x-y grid location, we create a new Dimension object (if required), and store the x coordinate in Dimension.width and the y coordinate in Dimension.height.
-As in the right-hand side of Figure [fig:searchspace], the operator for moving through the search space from given x-y coordinates allows a transition to any adjacent grid location that is empty.
-The Maze class also contains the x-y location for the starting location (startLoc) and goal location (goalLoc).
-Note that for these examples, the class Maze sets the starting location to grid coordinates 0-0 (upper left corner of the maze in the figures to follow) and the goal node in (width - 1)-(height - 1) (lower right corner in the following figures).
+Whenever we need to store an x-y grid location, we create a new Dimension object (if required), and store the x coordinate in **Dimension.width** and the y coordinate in **Dimension.height**.
+As in the right-hand side of figure [Search Space](#searchspace), the operator for moving through the search space from given x-y coordinates allows a transition to any adjacent grid location that is empty.
+The Maze class also contains the x-y location for the starting location (**startLoc**) and goal location (**goalLoc**).
+Note that for these examples, the class Maze sets the starting location to grid coordinates 0-0 (upper left corner of the maze in the figures to follow) and the goal node in (width - 1) - (height - 1) (lower right corner in the following figures).

 The abstract class **AbstractSearchEngine** is the base class for both the depth-first (uses a stack to store moves) search class **DepthFirstSearchEngine** and the breadth-first (uses a queue to store moves) search class **BreadthFirstSearchEngine**.
 We will start by looking at the common data and behavior defined in **AbstractSearchEngine**.
 The class constructor has two required arguments: the width and height of the maze, measured in grid cells.
 The constructor defines an instance of the **Maze** class of the desired size and then calls the utility method initSearch to allocate an array **searchPath** of **Dimension** objects, which will be used to record the path traversed through the maze.
 The abstract base class also defines other utility methods:

 -   **equals(Dimension d1, Dimension d2)** – checks to see if two
     arguments of type **Dimension** are the same.